rodrigolopesm/rodrigolopesm/README.md

 ## Hi there!
 I'm Rodrigo Michalski ✌️

-Currently in the second year of Software Engineering in PUCRS college, in brazil.
+Currently in the third year of Software Engineering in PUCRS college, in brazil.
 Hoping to become a full Stack developer as I improve myself in the technology area.

 ##